svanderburg/dysnomia/README.md

 `data/*.template.initd` of the source distribution.
 By default, it's configured to generate an `init.d` script for Ubuntu 12.04 LTS.

+If none of the operating system's service manager can be used, Dysnomia can also activate and deactive service directly.
+To accomplish this use the `direct` template option.

-To support other kinds of Linux distributions, you need to adapt this template to match your distribution's convention.
+To support other kinds of Linux distributions, you need to adapt these templates to match your distribution's convention.

 Usage
 =====